sensson/acronis-mysql-scripts/README.md

 ## Limitations

-These scripts have been tested on CentOS 7 and 8.
+These scripts have been tested on:

+- CentOS 7 and 8.
+- Ubuntu 22.04

 ## Tests